 Use a scatter plot chart to study the correlation between two measures, or to spot outliers or clusters in the distribution of data.
 You can use a Scatter Plot to visualize any dataset, but they are most useful for exploring large amounts of data.

 Mark Shape lets you choose from a variety of shapes to use as data point markers in your Scatter Plot chart.
 Choosing the correct shape can make data values stand out more clearly, and help to differentiate values on layered charts.

 Scatter Plot Example¶

-This example uses NBA Play-by-play Stats from nbastuffer.com.
+Create a new Scatter Plot chart.
+For the Data Source, this example uses NBA Play-by-play Stats from nbastuffer.com.

-Create a Scatter Plot chart with the X Axis set to converted_x and Y Axis set to converted_y.
+Set the X Axis set to converted_x and Y Axis set to converted_y.
 These represent the places on the basketball court where shots were recorded.
 The color indicates how frequently a shot was taken at a particular location.

 You can make the highest scoring points more obvious by assigning the points to the Size measure.

 You can add a pop-up box to annotate the points on the chart.
 Under POPUP BOX, click + Add Column and choose points.
 Click + Add Column again, and choose shot_distance.

 You can make the chart communicate more effectively at a glance by changing the color palette to green-to-red and reversing the order.
 This shows the lowest scoring points in red, highest scoring points in green.